Numigi/numigi-docs-theme/README.md

 ## About The Project

-This theme is based off a [starter template from the editor](https://github.com/weseek/growi-plugin-theme-welcome-to-fumiya-room).
+This theme is based off a GROWI preset's themes.
+It is built for GROWI version 7.0.0 and onward.

 ## Getting Started